openforcefield/qca-dataset-submission/NRP/README.md

 * Click "Get Config" on the top right of the login page and follow the instructions.
 * Install kubectl on your computer (brew using mac, several options on linux) https://kubernetes.io/docs/tasks/tools/#kubectl
 * Verify that your config is happy by running something like `kubectl --context=nautilus get deployment` and ensure you see OpenFF's running jobs.
+* If you start seeing errors rejecting your token, such as `oauth2: cannot fetch token: 401 Unauthorized`, you may need to update your config by re-downloading it.

 ### Getting QCA credentials